Veterinary Clinical Services

 It’s important to note that just because the people reporting these salaries have a degree in veterinary clinical services, it does not mean that they are working in a job related to their degree.

 Salaries According to BLS

 Veterinary Clinical Services majors often go into careers where salaries can range from $105,240 to $122,320 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Veterinary Clinical Services

-Some degrees associated with veterinary clinical services may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with veterinary clinical services require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.